nes-lab/shepherd/docs/user/getting_started.md

 - `setup-ext-storage.yml` will format and automount sd-card to `/var/shepherd/recordings`
 - `dev_rebuild_sw.yml` hot-swaps pru-firmware (& kernel-module & py-package) by compiling and flashing without restart

 (install-simple)=
 ## Installation - ready-to-use image

-The following guide sets up a single shepherd-node by using a ready-to-use shepherd-image.
+The following guide sets up a single observer by deploying a ready-to-use shepherd-image.
 The steps are more detailed and try to simplify the process for new users by cutting away the first instructions from the installation-guide in the previous section (up to shepherd-deploy with ansible).
-The guide is written for **Windows 10 (or newer)** as host, but Linux users can easily adapt.
+The guide is written for **Windows 10 (or newer)** as host.
+Linux users can easily adapt.

 As new hardware and unknown software can be intimidating the steps were also [filmed and put on YouTube](https://youtu.be/UPEH7QODm8A) for comparing the progress.

-First step is downloading the [current shepherd-image](https://drive.google.com/drive/folders/1HBD8D8gC8Zx3IYpiVImVOglhO_RTwGYx) and flashing it to a micro-sd-card with balenaEtcher in admin mode.
+First step is downloading the [current shepherd-image](https://drive.google.com/drive/folders/1HBD8D8gC8Zx3IYpiVImVOglhO_RTwGYx) and flashing it to a micro-sd-card with [balenaEtcher](https://etcher.balena.io/) in admin mode.
 Note that other tools like rufus probably don't work.
-Select the (still compressed `.img.xz`) image and choose the appropriate drive before flashing.
+Select the (still compressed `.img.xz`) image and choose the appropriate drive to begin flashing.

-Insert the finished sd-card into the Beaglebone, connect the device via ethernet-cable to your local network and finally power the Beaglebone with a USB-Wall-Charger or any other power source with 5V and at least 500 mA.
+Insert the prepared sd-card into the Beaglebone, connect the device via ethernet-cable to your local network and finally power the Beaglebone with a USB-Wall-Charger or any other power source with 5V and at least 500 mA.

 After power-up all **LEDs** should light up immediately for ~1s.
 From then on the outermost LED acts as a permanent heartbeat and the other 3 LEDs show different IO usage.
 Boot is finished when the LEDs stop being busy (~30s).
-After that you can login.
+After that you can log in.

 How to connect?
-There are at least 3 options.
-In most cases you can access the Beaglebone by using the hostname `sheep0`.
+There are at least three options.
+In most cases you can access the system by using the hostname `sheep0`.
 If that does not work you can check the list of network-devices compiled by your routers webinterface.
 Alternatively you can scan your local IP-space with an ip scanner, in our example the `Angry IP Scanner` was used.
-Look for the hostname `sheep0` or the MAC-Vendor `Texas Instruments` in the list. **Be sure to use the IP-space of the correct network device of your host device**.
+Look for the hostname `sheep0` or the MAC-Vendor `Texas Instruments` in the list. **Be sure to use the IP-space of the correct network device of your host device - there might be more than one**.

-Configure WSL on Windows with a generic Ubuntu or just use the PowerShell if OpenSSH is installed as an optional feature (`settings > apps > optional features`).
+Configure WSL on Windows with a Linux of your choice (we recommend a generic Ubuntu) or you can use the PowerShell if OpenSSH is installed as an optional feature (`windows > settings > apps > optional features`).

 The commands below open a secure shell (ssh) to the Beaglebone.
 As it's an unknown device you have to accept a new fingerprint (or host key) **once** before entering the password `temppwd` of the Beaglebone.
-The console will also tell you the password while trying to login.
+The console will also tell you the password while trying to log in.
 Notice how the current console-line now begins with `ubuntu@sheep0`.
 It means you are logged in and every issued command will be executed on the Beaglebone.
-To **quit the shell** type `exit` (for later).
+To **quit the shell** type `exit` (remember for later).

 ```Shell
 # login via host-name (requires local DNS)